Mary Dennett: Criticism

 Criticism arose from this work.
 Many believed that her book was propaganda, aiming to spread misinformation.
 Frederick H. Hitchcock wrote in 1936, “This book is obviously propaganda for the removal of federal and state restrictions on the importation, manufacture and distribution of devices and materials wherewith to prevent conception and for the removal of restrictions on the dissemination of information concerning the prevention of conception.”

-James E. Wilkinson was the prosecutor during Dennett’s trial for sending her pamphlet through the US mail.
+James E. Wilkinson was the prosecutor during Dennett's trial for sending her pamphlet through the US mail.
 He blamed Dennett for bringing the younger generation “not only into the gutter, but below the gutter into the sewer.”
 After Dennett mentioned birth control, Wilkinson responded with, "What will happen to America if our national standards fall so low?
 Where will our soldiers come from in our hour of need?
 God help America if we haven't men to defend her in that hour.".

-On April 24 in 1929, the New York Times published an article titled, "Mrs. Dennett Guilty In Sex Booklet Case".
+On April 24, 1929, the New York Times published an article titled, "Mrs. Dennett Guilty In Sex Booklet Case".
 Prosecuting attorney James Wilkinson described the booklet as "pure and simple smut" and stated "If I can stand between this woman and the children of the land I will have accomplished something".

 Following the court case, several New York newspapers criticized the results.
 The World called the decision “deeply disturbing”.
 The Telegram reported the results as "inquisitional injustice”.
 Post wrote the verdict was “unfair and absurd by an overwhelming public sentiment”.

+Legacy

+Dennett was a major advocate and leading voice at her time in the fight for access to birth control and reproductive freedom.
+Her legal battle under the Comstock Act, The United States v.
+Dennett, became an important case that is still cited in legal and historical accounts today.
+Dennett's trial began in April 1929.
+Only lasting three days.
+The judge was openly appalled by her pamphlet The Sex Side of Life.
+Forty-two minutes after deliberating, the all male jury found Dennett guilty.
+At her sentencing Dennett stated that she would not pay the fine.
+Her appeal went to court in 1930 where she was acquitted.

+Dennett died aged 75 in 1947.
+Dennett's beliefs and her legacy, however, did not die with her.
+Leaving behind the fight for individuals to know and control their own bodies, a fight that is still being fought for today.